openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 ``LayoutMap("NCHW", "NHWC")`` is equivalent to ``LayoutMap(source_layout="NCHW", target_layout="NHWC")``.

-Example of usage of ``LayoutMap`` class for changing of layout of model input:
+Example of using the ``LayoutMap`` class to change the layout of a model input:

 .. code-block:: python